a graphic noir thriller by Jennifer Haley

 My challenge when developing music for FROGGY was to find a sound that was both contemporary and traditional.
 I started with a few key melodies, then experimented with them in different genres.
 Like Matt developing different spacial worlds for the play, I developed different aural worlds.
 There is the Noir Theme, which is modern and brooding, the Video Game Theme, which includes sounds from 8-bit video games, and the Memory Music, which features a traditional fiddle.
 The Flashy Intro required a sound akin to the opening credits of a television show from the 1970s, so I used the music of Henry Mancini as an inspiration.
 The melodies come back through all of these themes and genres, unifying the overall soundtrack.

 is a Los Angeles-based playwright whose work deals with technology and virtual reality.
-She won the 2012 Susan Smith Blackburn Prize for best new play written by a woman in English.
+She won the 2012 Susan Smith Blackburn Prize for best new play written by a woman in English for The Nether.

 Matt M. Morrow

 is the new Associate Artistic Director at City Theater in Pittsburgh.
 He splits his time between there and New York City, developing new plays that are highly theatrical and push conventional boundaries.

 is a prolific composer, songwriter, and producer.
 Mixing folk, punk, classical, electronica, and world elements, Nathan draws from a wide array of influences to create unique musical atmospheres and soundscapes.